-6 Structure
+Structure

-The Adaptability Aspects architectural pattern presents five elements or modules:
+The AdapPE architectural pattern presents five elements or modules:

-- Base Application: The core application functionalities, such as business and GUI code, and possibly persistence and distribution code, but no adaptability code. - Adaptability Aspects: The aspects implementing the adaptability concern.
-They specify how the behavior of the base application functionalities should be changed to adapt to contextual changes.
-This element delegates several tasks to the auxiliary classes. - Auxiliary Classes: Classes used by the aspects to provide the adaptive behavior.
+- Core Application: The core application functionalities, such as business and GUI code, and possibly persistence and distribution code, but no adaptability code. - Adaptability Aspects: The aspects implementing the adaptability concern.
+They specify how the behavior of the core application functionalities should be changed to adapt to contextual changes.
+This element delegates several tasks to the auxiliary classes.

+- Auxiliary Classes: Classes used by the aspects to provide the adaptive behavior.
 Its isolation from the aspect is intended to improve reuse.
 They communicate with the adaptation data provider module in order to obtain dynamic data for the adaptation.
 Besides that, for developing the auxiliary classes, the developers of this module do not necessarily need to know an AOP language.
 The Adaptability Aspects developer or the system architect may simply specify the interfaces of these classes and what they should do.
 Then, from these specifications, these classes can be built and have their methods invoked by the aspects. - Context Manager: Module responsible for analyzing context changes and triggering adaptive actions implemented by the aspects.
 It can also be called by the aspects to obtain information about the context.
 Its implementation can be based on a variation of the Observer pattern [4], or on its implementation with aspects [6].
-In this way, new mechanisms for accessing the context can be easily supported without significant impact on the application (see the Example section).

-• Adaptation Data Provider: Classes responsible for providing data for dynamic adaptations according to context changes.
+In this way, new mechanisms for accessing the context can be easily supported without significant impact on the application (see the Example section). - Adaptation Data Provider: Classes responsible for providing data for dynamic adaptations according to context changes.
 This means that the same context change can lead to different behaviors in different moments according to the data provided by this module.
-These classes can be organized as an Adaptive Object-Model (AOM) [16].
+These classes can be organized as an Adaptive Object-Model (AOM) [14].

 These elements and their inter-relation are shown in Figure 1.
 They are represented there using the UML package notation.
 Each package represents a logical part of the code, but each of these parts can be implemented using several programming language-specific packages.
 The arrows represent the dependency between the packages.
-It is important to notice that the relation between Context Manager and Adaptability Aspects is double-way but this does not imply in internal packages double-way relations.
-Sometimes a Context Manager package uses an Adaptability Aspects package to notify about context changes or an Adaptability Aspects package may use a Context Manager to request some information about the context in a certain execution point.
-Another important observation is that we have a different kind of dependency between Base Application and Adaptability Aspects because the latter is capable of crosscuting the former.